 I've Got The Power

-Shot over four years, I’ve Got the Power portrays four Superheroes who join forces to confront death and seek healing after the tragic deaths of their loved ones.
-Through music and glamorous performances they transform pain into power by queering grief.
+Amidst rising oppression in Turkey, two women, a doctor and a sex worker join forces to confront death and seek healing after the tragic deaths of their loved ones.
+They transform pain into power by queering grief.

 As the Covid-19 pandemic hits, we are faced with the loss of loved ones and the loss of the world that we perceive as ‘ordinary’.
 In this film Turkey’s queer community shares its experience of how they face loss and how they grieve.
 With this film we share our healing perspective to the collective grief of the world.